Government-Supported Childcare vs Private Childcare: Which Should You Choose? (2025)

 Kindergarten Care (KCare) is a care service available in all MOE Kindergartens (MK).
 KCare operates from Monday to Friday, 7am to 7pm, including school holidays.

-In 2023, the maximum KCare monthly fee is $415.
+In 2025, the maximum KCare monthly fee is $415.
 KCare fees are payable during the June and December holidays.

 All Singapore Citizen children are eligible for a basic KCare subsidy of $150 per month.

-What are private child care fees like?
+3. What are private childcare fees in Singapore like?

 Private childcare prices are generally higher than government-supported centres, although there are a smattering that offer similar prices (but note that low prices often mean being located in less central areas like Chong Pang or Buangkok).